 The only way to carry more weight is to fix your back problems and get into shape.

 Well, that’s about it.
-Instead of answering the question from the title, I hope I’ve actually made you ask yourself even more questions, which is a good thing.
+Instead of answering the question from the title, I hope I’ve got you to ask yourself even more questions, which is a good thing.